Hydra Monastery of Agia Triada

 Location: Mandraki

-The Monastery of Agia Triada in Hydra, Saronic: On a hill above the bay of Mandraki lies the Monastery of Agia Triada (Holy Trinity).
-It can be reached on foot from Mandraki in about 40 min.
-Follow the path from the Monastery of Agia Fotini, you will see a mill, and after the main path splits into two smaller paths, one leads to the Monastery of Agia Matrona and the other to the Monastery of Agia Triada.
+Atop a small hill above the bay of Mandraki lies the Monastery of Agia Triada (also known as Holy Trinity)!
+It can be reached on foot from the settlement of Mandraki in a little over 40 minutes by following the designated trail from the Monastery of Agia Fotini!
+After spotting a grand mill, the main path will split into two smaller paths, one of which will lead to the Monastery of Agia Triada.

-The exact date of this monastery's construction is unknown but it is believed that it was founded in 1704 by the priest Antonios Oikonomou, grand-father of the captain who declared the Greek Revolution against the Turks in Hydra.
-During the Revolution of 1821, the Monastery of Agia Triada offered financial aid to Greeks and in 1825, a team of Greek revolutionists fortified the monastery to protect it from a possible attack.
+The exact date of this monastery's construction is unknown, though it is believed to have been founded in 1704 by the priest Antonios Oikonomou, who bestowed all of his belongings to Agia Triada after his passing in 1736!
+In addition, Oikonomou was the grandfather of the navy captain who declared the Greek Revolution against the Turks in Hydra!
+During the Greek War of Independence (from 1821 to 1828), the Monastery of Agia Triada offered financial aid to Greeks, and in 1825, a team of Greek revolutionists fortified the monastery to protect it from a potential attack.

 Map